KxSystems/docs-v1/docs/about/thissite.md

 This site is the successor to the Mediawiki site – which for now can still be found at <http://code.kx.com/wiki>.
 The Reference section has been migrated from the wiki; the Cookbook will follow.

+## Keyboard shortcuts for Search

+In Chrome, Firefox, Safari and Internet Explorer 11, one or more tabs will take you to the site Search box.
+Results appear as you type.

+In Chrome you can select a result with the arrow keys; in Internet Explorer 11, with the Tab key.

 ## Reference